Netflix board approves a seven-for-one stock split

-(Reuters) - Netflix Inc (NFLX.O) said on Tuesday its board of directors approved a seven-for-one stock split.
+June 23 (Reuters) - Netflix Inc said on Tuesday its board of directors approved a seven-for-one stock split.

 The split will be effected in the form of a stock dividend of six additional shares for each outstanding share, the company said in a statement.